Iris Portal Configuration Settings

 bannerTimeOn

-Timestamp when the banner becomes visible (UTC).
+Time when the banner becomes visible (format: YYYY-MM-DD HH:mm:ss).

 bannerTimeOff

-Timestamp when the banner disappears (UTC).
+Time when the banner is hidden.

 Routing Rules